pekrau/kth_report/README.md

 or staff account at https://reporting.scilifelab.se/

-## Create the aggregate files
+## Create the aggregate file.

-1. Go to the form for this year's Fellow reports in the Reporting Portal.
+1. Go to the form for this year's SciLifeLab Fellow reports in the Reporting Portal.

 2. Click on the button "Aggregate".